vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 572 commits since the previous release, including 227 fixes.
+More than 590 commits since the previous release, including 238 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue May  5 04:24:52 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Wed May  6 04:40:32 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER